MarkPratley/markpratley.github.io/_posts/projects/2016-09-30-AB_Testing/2016-09-30-AB_Testing.md

 - Control and C are clearly different

 From these visual results it's also clear that we would choose to use version C of the page.

+The github repository for this project can be viewed [here](https://github.com/MarkPratley/AB_Testing).